MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/block-user-accounts-with-office-365-powershell.md

 - Ent_Office_Other
 - PowerShell
 ms.assetid: 04e58c2a-400b-496a-acd4-8ec5d37236dc
-description: "Explains how to use PowerShell for Microsoft 365 to block and unblock access to Microsoft 365 accounts."
+description: "Explains how to use PowerShell to block and unblock access to Microsoft 365 accounts."
 ---

-# Block user accounts with PowerShell for Microsoft 365
+# Block Microsoft 365 user accounts with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 Blocking access to a Microsoft 365 account prevents anyone from using the account to sign in and access the services and data in your Microsoft 365 organization.
-You can use PowerShell for Microsoft 365 to block access to individual and multiple user accounts.
+You can use PowerShell to block access to individual and multiple user accounts.

 ## Use the Azure Active Directory PowerShell for Graph module